min2ha/ukwa-site/content/target/62009/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: He stood there in the crypt like some creepy undertaker: QUENTIN LETTS watches Sir John Major serve a banquet of duplicity

 Comments on John Major's Somerset House speech in which he called for a second referendum on leaving the EU.